 Perfect Alabama finishes No. 1 in AP Top 25 for 11th time

-Alabama finished No. 1 in the AP Top 25 for the 11th time on Monday night, extending its record by finishing with the program’s first perfect season since 2009.
+Alabama has finished the season No. 1 in the AP Top 25 for the 11th time, extending its record by finishing with the program’s first perfect season since 2009.

-The Crimson Tide was a unanimous No. 1 in the final poll, getting 61 first-place votes, after beating Ohio State 52-24 in the College Football Playoff championship game.
+The Crimson Tide was a unanimous No. 1 in the final poll, getting 61 first-place votes, after beating Ohio State 52-24 in the College Football Playoff championship game Monday night.

+Alabama started this season in a pandemic No. 2, jumped to No. 1 in early November and finished as major college football's only undefeated team.

+“We set this as a goal, to potentially be the greatest team to ever play,” Tide quarterback Mac Jones said.
+“I think we made a valid statement in winning the national championship tonight.”

-The Buckeyes finished second, followed by Clemson at No. 3 and Texas A&M in fourth, finally passing Notre Dame.
+The Buckeyes were second, followed by Clemson at No. 3 and Texas A&M in fourth, finally passing Notre Dame for the Aggies' best finish in the AP poll since it won the national title in 1939.
 The Fighting Irish made the playoff but slipped to No. 4 after losing to Alabama in the semifinals.

 For the Crimson Tide, it is the sixth national title under coach Nick Saban in the last 12 seasons.
 No other team has won more than two during that time.
 With 11 titles overall — Paul “Bear” Bryant was coach for the other five — Alabama has three more than Notre Dame in second with eight.